oracle-livelabs/apex/custom-auth-apex/1-create-custom-auth-scheme/1-create-custom-auth-scheme.md

 11. Finally, click **Create Trigger**.

 12. We also want to ensure that the user's password is encrypted if they were ever to go back and reset/update their password.
-Create a Trigger that calls the password hashing function prior to any updates made on the password.
-Repeat steps 9 through 11, but for the **Firing Point** instead select "update of" and for **Column** select "PASSWORD" from the dropdown.
+Create a Trigger that calls the password hashing function before any updates are made on the password.
+Repeat steps 9 through 11, but for the **Firing Point**, select "update of", and for **Column**, select "PASSWORD" from the dropdown.
 Because this only pertains to updates on the password, we just need the last line in the code snippet above (starting with ":new.password") for the **Trigger Body**.
 The final Trigger should look like the one in the screenshot below.

 	![Trigger for encrypting the password once a user updates their password](images/encrypt-before-update-trigger.png)